paulxshen/Porcupine.jl/docs/src/index.md

 # Porcupine.jl

-Finite difference operators on scalar and vector fields including derivative, gradient, divergence, curl and exterior derivative in 1d/2d/3d.
-Optional smooth padding for maintaining same ouput size as input.
-Scalar fields are arrays while vector fields are represented as arrays of static vectors
+Syntactic sugar for Finite difference operators on scalar and vector fields, including derivative, gradient, divergence, curl and exterior derivative in 1d/2d/3d.
+Scalar fields are arrays or singleton vector of an array while vector fields are represented as vector of arrays.
+Arithmetic and linear algebra operations are overloaded over fields to automatically broadcast.

+See FDTDEngine.jl `src/maxwell.jl` for example usage

 ```@docs
 Del